LeMoyne’s Chain of Parks Art Festival is honored to be a part of Tallahassee’s cultural identity for 26 years!

 Souvenirs

-Visit the Souvenir Tent to find your favorite festival souvenirs for the 2025 Festival, featuring “Kestrels & Jessamine” by cover artist Stephen Koury.
+Visit the Souvenir Tent to find your favorite festival souvenirs for the 2026 festival, featuring a custom cover-art piece (to be announced in January).

 - T-shirts